upmc-enterprises/elasticsearch-operator/README.md

 # Create Example ElasticSearch Cluster (Minikube)

 To run the operator on minikube, this sample file is setup to do that.
-It sets lower Java memory contraints as well as uses the default storage class in Minikube which writes to hostPath.
+It sets lower Java memory constraints as well as uses the default storage class in Minikube which writes to hostPath.

 ```bash
 $ kubectl create -f https://raw.githubusercontent.com/upmc-enterprises/elasticsearch-operator/master/example/example-es-cluster-minikube.yaml